River Raisin: History and geography

-During the winter of 1813 as part of the War of 1812, the Battle of Frenchtown occurred near the river.
-Great Britain and their allied Native American troops under the command of British General Henry Procter and Native American chiefs Roundhead, Walks in Water, and Split Log, fought against a division of ill-trained Kentucky infantry and militia under command of General James Winchester.
-Cut off and surrounded, and facing total slaughter, Winchester surrendered with British assurances of safety for the prisoners.
-The British and Potawatomi allies marched those who could walk to Detroit, to be held as prisoners of war.
+During the winter of 1813 as part of the War of 1812, the Battle of Frenchtown occurred on the banks of the river.
+British and Indigenous forces under the command of Henry Procter and the Wyandot war leader Roundhead fought against a division of ill-trained Kentucky regulars and militia under the command of Brigadier General James Winchester.
+After he was captured Winchester ordered his men to surrender after receiving British assurances of safety for the prisoners.
+The British escorted those who could walk to Amherstburg in Upper Canada.

-The next day, however, many of the severely wounded prisoners left in Frenchtown were killed by the Native Americans allies of the British.
-The Massacre of the River Raisin became a rallying cry ("Remember the Raisin") for Americans in the war, particularly for Kentuckians.
-United States troops returned in the spring to drive the British from Michigan forever.
-The original battlefield was preserved for years as a county park in Monroe, Michigan.
-It has several monuments erected to the Kentucky soldiers who died there.
+The next day, however, many of the severely wounded prisoners left behind in Frenchtown were murdered by some of Britain's Indigenous allies.
+The River Raisin Massacre triggered a rallying cry ("Remember the Raisin") for Americans in the war, particularly for Kentuckians.
+American troops returned in September to drive the British from Michigan.

+The original battlefield was preserved for years as a county park in Monroe, Michigan and had several monuments erected to the Kentucky soldiers who died there.
 On October 12, 2010, the land was transferred from the state to the federal government.
 By Congressional authorization, it is the only National Battlefield Park designating a battlefield of the War of 1812 - the River Raisin National Battlefield Park.

 Since industrialization and intensified agriculture, the river has been polluted by industrial wastes and agricultural runoff.
 While cleanup efforts have mitigated some of the pollution, difficult-to-remove PCBs continue to constitute a hazardous waste.
 An established Area of Concern covers only 2 sqmi of the watershed at the mouth of the river, much of which is devoted to industrial and harbor use, including the Ford Motor Company plant, Detroit Edison Monroe powerplant, and the Port of Monroe.
 Environmental authorities advise people not to eat some species of fish from the river, if taken below the outlet of the Monroe Dam.